merenlab/merenlab.org/_posts/anvio/2020-07-22-interacdome.md

 ```

 Each dataframe contains detailed alignment info for a given hit.
 In the above example, if we wanted
-to assess alignment info about the hit of `PF00389.29` against the user gene with ID `3609`, we
+to access alignment info about the hit of `PF00389.29` against the user gene with ID `3609`, we
 would access the dataframe via `ali_info[3609][('PF00389', 1)]`.
 Since `PF00389` hit only once to
 `3609`, the hit has the domain ID `1`.
 This entry in the nested dictionary is a dataframe that looks
 like this:

-I will refer to this as the *domain hits summary*.
-In this case, the IPfam `PF00389.29` hit to 2 user genes: `3609` and `5374`.
-Then, for each of these
-genes, we can find further down in the file the alignment of each.
-For example, here is where the
-alignment info for gene `3609` starts:

 |    | seq   | hmm   | comparison   |   seq_positions |   hmm_positions |
 |---:|:------|:------|:-------------|----------------:|----------------:|